“Trust in dreams, for in them is the hidden gate to eternity.” ~Khalil Gibran

 A teacher of mine once shared a humorous anecdote to illustrate our reluctance.
 A caterpillar once gazed up at a butterfly and proclaimed, “You’ll never get me up in one of those things.”
 And so, rejecting the metamorphosis of the cocoon, and the exquisite creature he could become, the caterpillar continued to crawl on the ground.
 Sadly, the caterpillar never tasted flight or grew glorious wings.
 That is a loss for all of us.

 What does it take to reach out of our own element and sense of safety and trust?
 What can be gained by risking?
+Is this where the miracle of trust fully lives?
 Sometimes, after a risk, life is never the same.
 Maybe we experience a loss as a result, but we are deeper, wiser, and hopefully more compassionate.
 Maybe the risk brings great joy.
 Either way we learn what we’re made of by taking the leap and seeing where we land.
 It’s often been said to watch where we light up, know what excites us, and when we lose a sense of time when doing something we love.
 This knowledge is precious.

 . . . take a chance today–it could change your life . . .